 I adore natural stone and white marble, but you don’t want to mix your citrus with those materials!
-There is plenty of proof in this story that lemons show up in our kitchen frequently!

 While lemon juice won’t stain marble, its acidic content can etch it.
 Do you spill coffee or red wine frequently on the kitchen counter?
 Quartz may become your best friend.

 No. 5: White Sinks Pair Beautifully With Minuet

 Truth be told, I never gave a thought to how Viatera Minuet quartz would pair with the fireclay farmhouse sink chosen for our kitchen design.

 The sink was one of the first purchases for the kitchen and remained in the box until installation.
 What a triumph they harmonize so well together!

 No. 6: Sings With a Polished Marble Mosaic Backsplash

 I am frequently asked about the marble subway mosaic tile chosen for the statement wall in the kitchen.
 With so many options for a tile backsplash, it was important to decide on the counters first.